 Research Data

 The long-term archiving of research data is a central aspect of good scholarly practice.
-It is the prerequisite for the fundamental traceability and verifiability of research results based on the evaluation of these data.
+It is essential for ensuring traceability and verifiability of research results based on the evaluation of such data.
 In addition, archiving such data offers the opportunity to reuse them in the context of new avenues of research.

 Research Data and E-Publishing with HASP

-In addition to the e-publishing services for articles, books and journals, FID4SA offers Asian studies scholars worldwide the opportunity to have the associated research data permanently archived.
+In addition to its e-publishing services for articles, books and journals, FID4SA offers scholars of Asian Studies worldwide the opportunity to have the associated research data permanently archived.
 These can be linked directly to the online publications at Heidelberg Asian Studies Publishing (HASP).
-All research data - i.e. images, videos, audio files, tables, graphics - are given a DOI (Digital Object Identifier) and are thus permanently citable and visible and specifically linkable as independent academic achievements.
+All research data - i.e. images, videos, audio files, tables, and graphics - are assinged a DOI (Digital Object Identifier) making them permanently citable, visible, and explicitly linkable as independent academic achievements.

-Images, audio and video data as well as other multimedia objects are either stored on the heidICON platform operated by Heidelberg University Library or integrated into the Heidelberg digitisation system DWork, which is also sustainably hosted by Heidelberg University Library.
-Further data publications are available in HASP@heidDATA and are dynamically integrated into the online publication.
-In the future, not only the publications themselves, but also the media objects used will be archived sustainably in the OAIS-compatible long-term archiving system heiARCHIVE, which is currently being set up and has been developed jointly by the University Computing Centre and the University Library as part of the Competence Centre for Research Data (KFD).
-The code of software used in the context of publications can also be sustainably published and archived on heiDATA.
+Images, audio and video data as well as other multimedia objects are either stored on the platform heidICON operated by Heidelberg University Library, or integrated into the Heidelberg digitisation system DWork, which is also sustainably hosted by Heidelberg University Library.
+Additional data publications are available in HASP@heidDATA and are dynamically integrated into the online publication.
+In the future, not only the publications themselves, but also the media objects used will be sustainably archived in heiARCHIVE, the OAIS-compatible long-term archiving system, which is currently being set up and has been developed jointly by the University Computing Centre and the University Library as part of the Competence Centre for Research Data (KFD).
+The software code used in the context of publications can also be sustainably published and archived on heiDATA.

 HASP@heiDATA